3dcitydb/3dcitydb-docs/source/impexp/export.rst

 operating system).
 However, such files might become too large to be processed by other applications. *Tiled exports* are useful in this case because the export is split into a regular grid of tiles each of which is written to its own output file.
-Every tile only contains a subset of the city objects to be exported and, thus, the file sizes will be smaller compared to a single output file.
+Every tile only contains a subset of all city objects to be exported and, thus, the file sizes will be smaller compared to a single output file.
 To enable tiling, you must use a bounding filter (see :numref:`impexp_export_bbox_filter`) or a corresponding XML query